david-leadtech/dataform-github-agent/CURSOR_INTEGRATION.md

 # Task 2: Debug a pipeline
 result = root_agent.run(
-    "Check the health of the PLTV pipeline and find any failed jobs" ) print(result)
+    "Check the health of the data pipeline and find any failed jobs" ) print(result)
 ```